 The Future Of CPUs And GPUs

-Just imagining such a concept ten years ago was probably impossible even for the best GPU designers, let alone building a GPU that can handle such a task.
+Just imagining such a concept ten years ago was probably unthinkable even for the best GPU designers, let alone building a GPU that can handle such a task.
 This means that in the future, the GPU’s role as part of the computer could potentially change.

 Four cores/eight threads were the maximum before 2017 for consumers.
-Today, you can get a 16-core/32-thread 5950X for only $700.
+Today, you can get a 16-core/32-thread 5950X for just $700.